Big-Sim/Big-Sim/README.md

 ## ⚽ Personal Interests

 Outside of work, I’m passionate about sport, data storytelling, and interactive learning tools.
-- 🚴 **Cycling**: Exploring what makes Tadej Pogačar so dominant
+- 🚴 **Cycling**: I am looking for data sets that can help to explain what makes Tadej Pogačar so great
-- 🏏 **Cricket**: Investigating the trends in the Australian Test team.
+- 🏏 **Cricket**: I am investigating data sets that can explain the fortunes of the Australian Test team.
 - 🎮 **Gaming/Game Dev**: Developing simple games to illustrate basic AI and NPC behavior

 I’ll be adding selected projects that reflect these interests — especially where data meets interactivity.